 The first step to finding a buyer is to get people in your home for a viewing.
 If the outside of your house is not up to par, then many people might just drive on by.
 Improving the curb appeal of your home immediately makes the rest of the house more attractive.

-You don’t have to go overboard and put in all new landscaping or even add new features.
-Or if you do, then even better!
+Beautiful landscaping will also increase the value of your home.
+You don’t have to go overboard and put in new landscaping or even add new features.
 But planting a few flowers or fixing up some disrupted bricks or flower beds is a great way to intensify your house’s curb appeal.
+Remodeling your outdoor patio section can be a huge bonus as well.
+Everyone loves a beautiful outdoor area to grill out and hang with family and friends.
+A tiny or dirty patio might be a serious turn-off for some people.

 Another obvious aspect people will notice immediately is the condition of the house’s exterior.
 This includes the roof, gutters, and siding.
 If you have noticeably damaged shingles, get them repaired.
 If gutters are loose or hanging off, put them back together.
 Make sure no sticks or leaves are clogged up there as well.
 And if you have broken or missing shingles, get them repaired immediately.